These cards make the conversations you’ve been avoiding feel natural, safe, and actually productive.

 Research shows that teens who have regular meaningful conversations with their parents have better mental health, higher self-esteem, and stronger family relationships.

 Technology is where teens explore identity, creativity, and connection.
-These cards help you see that side of them - not just the problems.
+These cards help you see that side of them.

-When decisions are made through conversations built on trust, respect and understanding, rather than outright commands, there’s less pushback, more alignment and greater cooperation.
+When decisions are made through conversations built on trust, respect and understanding, there’s less pushback, more alignment and greater cooperation.

 Then, an independent panel of experts spent another 20+ hours reviewing, refining, and approving every single question.